 Redbridge School Streets

-We have introduced Redbridge School Streets as part of our plans for a greener Redbridge.
+We have introduced Redbridge School Streets as part of our plans for a safer and greener Redbridge.
 We want to:

 - reduce levels of air pollution around our schools

 - help protect children from traffic at the school gate